ibm-cloud-docs/vpc-resiliency/disaster-recovery-design.md

 ## Disaster recovery approaches
 {: #disaster-recovery-approach}

-Disaster Recovery approaches can be summarized as follows:
+Disaster recovery approaches can be summarized as follows:

 ### Backup and restore (Cold DR site)
 {: #backup-restore-dr}